 In order to answer this question, we provide you with (1) the OECD tax recommendations in this matter published on 3 April 2020 and we subsequently analyse (2) the determination of tax residence according to Swiss domestic tax law.
 Please note that for the determination of French tax residence during the Covid-19 period, we can refer you to the article of Jean-Phillipe Mabru, Partner in our Paris Office, on our website.

-1) OECD tax recommendations
+- 1) OECD tax recommendations

-If an individual is stranded for a period in a country that is not his country of residence due to the travel restrictions and quarantine measures, the OECD Secretariat’s general view is that, under the bilateral tax treaty between the two countries, the individual’s residence will not change due to such temporary dislocation.
+If an individual is stranded for a period in a country that is not his country of residence due to the travel restrictions and quarantine measures, the OECD Secretariat’s general view is that, under the bilateral tax treaty between the two countries, the individual’s tax residence will not change due to such temporary dislocation.

 According to the OECD, in this scenario, it is unlikely that the person would regain residence status for being temporarily and exceptionally in the previous home country.
 But even if the person is or becomes a resident under such rules, if a tax treaty is applicable, the person would not become a resident of that country under the tax treaty due to such temporary dislocation.

-However, in cases where the personal and economic relations in the two countries are close but the tie breaker rule was in favour of the current home state, the fact that the person moved to the previous home country during the COVID-19 crisis may risk tipping the balance towards the previous home country.
+However, in cases where the personal and economic relations with the two countries are close but the tie breaker rule was in favour of the current home state, the fact that the person moved to the previous home country during the COVID-19 crisis may risk tipping the balance towards the previous home country.

-A person is tax resident in Switzerland if he or she resides in Switzerland for at least 30 days and engages in gainful activity or stays in Switzerland for at least 90 days and does not engage in any gainful activity.
+According to Art.
+3 para.
+3 DFTL, a person is tax resident of Switzerland if he or she resides in Switzerland, without notable interruption, for at least 30 days and engages in a gainful activity or stays in Switzerland for at least 90 days without engaging in any gainful activity.

-1of June 2020
+Geneva, 11 June 2020